-- 1 (4) "Legal description of the manufactured home" is the home's manufacturer, make, 2 model designation, model year, identification number, length, and width. - 3 (5) "Manufactured home" or "manufactured housing" means a structure manufactured 4 before, on, or after June 15, 1976, transportable in one or more sections, which, in the traveling 5 mode, is eight body feet or more in width or 40 body feet or more in length, and which is built on 6 a permanent chassis and designed to be used as a dwelling with or without a permanent 7 foundation when connected to the required utilities, and includes the plumbing, heating, air8 conditioning, and electrical systems contained therein; but the terms do not include any self9 propelled recreational vehicle. - (6) "Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, public corporation, government or governmental subdivision, agency, or instrumentality, or any other legal or commercial entity. - (7) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form. - (8) "Recorder" means the government official that records documents affecting land titles and makes them available for public inspection. - (9) "Security interest" means an interest in real property or in personal property that secures payment or performance of an obligation. - (10) "Sign" means, with present intent to authenticate or adopt a record: - 20 (A) to execute or adopt a tangible symbol; or
+(6)"Mobile home" means a structure manufactured before (5) "Manufactured home" or "manufactured housing" means a structure manufactured before, on, or after June 15, 1976, transportable in one or more sections, which, in the traveling mode, is eight body feet or more in width or 40 body feet or more in length, and which is built on a permanent chassis and designed to be used as a dwelling with or without a permanent foundation when connected to the required utilities, and includes the plumbing, heating, air-conditioning, and electrical systems contained therein; but the term doesterms do not include any self-propelled recreational vehicle and does not include a structure used only for nonresidential purposes.

+(7)(6) "Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, public corporation, government or governmental subdivision, agency, or instrumentality, or any other legal or commercial entity.